KevBuild4UR/_backup/README.md

 ### Team respawn point option in Capture creator

 You can place team respawn points instead of respawn areas in the capture creator.

+### Create a Alien Invasion Survival

+There is an unnamed tab in the "Survival Details" option of the survival creator.
+After entering the tab, you need to select the fifth option and set all three options to "Yes" to enable the Alien Invasion Survival.